lennyleadership/Devotional_Commentary_Bible/content.en/docs/Devotional_commentary_bible/119_Hebrews/Men_small_group.md

 Two books: The book of life and the lamb's book of life

 <h1 id="header_2"><span class = "overline">2023-05-26</span></h1>
+Jay was absent.

+Shawn and Lenny watched a couple of YouTube videos on

 <h1 id="header_3"><span class = "overline">2023-06-01</span></h1>